Grenosaurus/Chatbot/README.md

 </center>

-SentenceTransformers is used for creating a vectors of the documents split text by using text embedding (deep learning method).
-The model used in this project can be found in HuggingFace (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) and requires PyTorch for uses.
+SentenceTransformers is used for creating a vector of the document's split text by using text embedding (deep learning method).
+The model used in this project can be found in HuggingFace (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) and requires PyTorch for use.

-Vectored text is then saved and stored into local system with the help of FAISS as the library can search in set of vectors of any size (without limitation).
+Vectored text is then saved and stored in the local system with the help of FAISS as the library can search in a set of vectors of any size (without limitation).
 Saved data can be found in the following directory:

 ```
 \vectorstores\db_faiss